Stanley Ridges: Career

 His better known roles were probably two different characters in one film, one of them the kindly Professor Kingsley and the other the murderous Red Cannon in the thriller Black Friday (1940).
 The Jekyll and Hyde transformations gave Ridges a chance to display his acting ability.

 Ridges often was cast in supporting roles in many classic films, and played the lead only once, in the B-picture False Faces (1943).

-Among Ridges's other film roles were as the Scotland Yard inspector who is shadowing Charles Laughton in the film The Suspect (1944), as Major Buxton (Gary Cooper's commanding officer) in Sergeant York (1941), as Professor Siletsky in To Be or Not to Be (also 1942), and as Cary Travers Grayson, the official physician for the president in Wilson (1944).
+Among Ridges's other film roles were as the Scotland Yard inspector who is shadowing Charles Laughton in the film The Suspect (1944), as Major Buxton (Gary Cooper's commanding officer) in Sergeant York (1941), as Professor Siletsky in To Be or Not to Be (1942), and as Cary Travers Grayson, the official physician for the president in Wilson (1944).

 By 1950, he had just begun an appearing in television anthologies such as Studio One and The Philco Television Playhouse.
 His last feature film, the Ginger Rogers comedy The Groom Wore Spurs, in which he played a mobster, was released a month before he died.